 - Go through and clean out attic and storage spaces

 Some cleaning products will buy you some time between cleanings.
 For some people, this may not be worth the extra money.
 However, if you’re short on time but have some extra money to spend, these products will keep your house looking cleaner.
 If you’d rather use less expensive products that work well, see the end of this post for a chart of the best ways to clean specific areas of your home.
+For more natural based cleaning products a number of new eco-friendly brands offering safer cleaning products free from harmful chemicals are also gaining popularity.

 - Blue toilet cleaning tablets: they give your toilet a “mini-cleaning” every time it’s flushed; you can also cut off the corner of an extra strength toilet cleaning sponge, let it soak in the toilet overnight, and then flush it in the morning